chentianran/chentianran.github.io/teaching/calc2/projects.markdown

 __(5pt)__ For this part, let us assume that there is no air resistance.
 (i.e., we will only consider the influence of gravitational pull).
-Compute the trajectory of a basket ball begin thrown with initial horizontal and vertical velocity of $$v_x$$ and $$v_y$$ respectively and from a height of 2 meters.
+Compute the trajectory of a basket ball being thrown with initial horizontal and vertical velocity of $$v_x$$ and $$v_y$$ respectively and from a height of 2 meters.
 That is, solve the system of differential equations